slidevjs/slidev/docs/features/drawing.md

 Slidev comes with a built-in drawing and annotation feature powered by [drauu](https://github.com/antfu/drauu).
 It allows you to draw and annotate your slides with ease.

-To start, click the <carbon-pen class="inline-icon-btn"/> icon in the toolbar and start drawing.
+To start, click the <carbon-pen class="inline-icon-btn"/> icon in the [navigation bar](../guide/ui#navigation-bar) to open the drawing toolbar.
 It's also available in the [Presenter Mode](/guide/ui#presenter-mode).
 Drawings and annotations you created will be **synced** automatically across all instances in real time.

 <TheTweet id="1424027510342250499" />